CU-CloudCollab/ebs-expand-root-vol/README.md

 ## Known Issues

 * Current code does not duplicate the `delete_on_termination` setting of the existing root volume.
 All new root volumes will be attached with `delete_on_termination = false`

+## Contributions

+This code was jointly developed by @nl85cit, @marty-sullivan, @paul-e-allen.